MTACS/Lynx/README.md

 Please combine all issues and requests into one, as it gets cluttered with a separate one for each

-## Localizations

-All info on adding your language or updating existing translations check [here](https://github.com/MTACS/LynxLocalizations)

 ## Current Features

 SpringBoard (System Wide)